grafana/k6-docs/src/data/markdown/docs/03 cloud/06 Billing & User Menu/03 Billing.md

 ## Invoicing and Wire Transfer

 For annual agreements we do offer wire transfer / invoicing as a method of payment.
-In order to get started, please reach out to sales@k6.io.
+To get started, reach out to sales@k6.io.